SeaLLMs/SeaLLMs/README.md

 ## Pre-training

 ### Vocabulary Expansion
 Like many English/Latin-dominant LLMs, Llama-2's BPE tokenizer breaks non-European and non-Latin linguistic texts into unsustainably long byte-level sequences that cover much shorter semantic meanings, leading to [degraded performance](https://arxiv.org/abs/2306.11372).
-For instance, it takes 4.3x more tokens to encode the same sentence in Thai compared to that in English.
-This leads to the models failing to perform summarization and comprehension tasks without exceeding the context length.
+For instance, it takes 4.3x more tokens to encode the same sentence in Thai compared to that in English (see below table).
+This leads to the models failing to perform tasks requiring long context modeling (e.g., summarization and comprehension tasks) without exceeding the context length.

 Our goal for vocabulary expansion is threefold: (1) the number of newly-added tokens must be minimal and only cover the new languages, (2) the tokens should bring the compression ratios of new languages close to that of English, and (3) minimize the disruption of existing European tokens to preserve Llama-2 knowledge.
 In the end, we obtain **~11K** new tokens for Vi, Id, Th, and Zh to augment the original 32000-token vocabulary.
 Details of our expansion technique will be revealed in our upcoming technical report.